Discord-Resources-Wiki/Discord-Resources-Wiki/wiki/resources/tools/discord.md

 __Link:__ [Alternatives To MEE6](https://www.alternativestomee6.com/)   <br/>
 __Credit:__ @99787644430475264

-### **All Discord permissions**
+### **All Discord Permissions**
 > __Description:__ A list of all the permissions available for users.   <br/>
 __Link:__ [All Discord Permissions](https://discordapi.com/permissions)

 ### **Discord Tools**
 > __Description:__ A collection of Discord tools for power users to analyse your guilds, get information on snowflakes, or even see the current status of Discord.
-Get the # of guilds your account is in, see how many servers you own, moderate, are partnered, and show lists of all servers in the categories above as well as a list of all servers.   <br/>
+Get the number of guilds your account is in, see how many servers you own, moderate, and are partnered, and show lists of all servers in the categories above as well as a list of all servers.   <br/>
 __Link:__ [Discord Tools](https://discordtools.io/)   <br/>
 __Credit:__ @276544649148235776